- Great team game for all abilities and age groups

-Three lines of cones are set up over a length of 80 metres.
-In each line the first cone is placed at 20 metres, the second at 40 metres, the third at 60 metres and the final at 80 metres.
+Three lines of cones are set up over a length of 80 meters.
+In each line the first cone is placed at 20 meters, the second at 40 meters, the third at 60 meters and the final at 80 meters.

 Players are put into three teams.
 Each team will include one of the new runners and one of the experienced runners.
 Two of the teams will have four members and the third will have only three.
 The team with only three members will also include the fourth experienced runner, who will be running twice to make up for the missing person.

 Each team member is allocated a number which indicates their relay leg.
 The newcomers are allocated the first leg, so that they run the shortest possible distance, and the experienced runners are allocated the fourth leg, so that they run the furthest possible distance.

 In the three-membered team one of the experienced runners is given leg three, and the other is given legs two and four, thereby granting them a short recovery between runs.

 Teams line up in order at the starting point and wait for the command to begin.